 A cosmopolitan capital

-Black Star Arch on Independence Square is not what you'd expect of an African memorial, with its Soviet-esque angular style © Felix Lipov, Shutterstock
+Black Star Arch on Independence Square is one of Accra's most imposing monuments © Felix Lipov, Shutterstock

 From historic Jamestown to vivacious ‘Oxford Street’ in the trendy suburb of Osu, Accra is one of Africa’s most invigorating cities, whether you are into craft shopping, museums, nightlife, eating out or just hanging out at La Beach.

 A dazzling coastline

 The beach at Busua is famous for its carefree vibes © aripeskoe, Wikimedia Commons